mntandy/helcb/README.md

 ## Todo
 * Add a "loading"-functionality, for example to the pointer, that provides a hint to the user that the site is waiting for info from the database.
 * Complete the rest of input validation functions in `validation.cljc`.
+* Make it function and look nice when the window is smaller or also on mobile.
 * Add some authentication procedure to block malicious and random imports.
 * Speed up the import process by replacing the batching with a transaction.
 * Make the filter for searching time stamps more versatile and interesting as it is currently limited to complete timestamps with date.